Please visit our new website:

 There are lots of fantastic Christians from all walks of life to meet – but a whole week of meeting new people can be exhausting for some.
 It’s a good idea to have at least one good friend at camp that you can relax with.
 So rope your bestie into coming as well.

 It’s fine to take some time out if you need it – no one is going to come chasing you because you need a sleep-in or skip a particular activity.

 Chat to someone at your church who is familiar with Church Camp beforehand.
 They can probably answer questions or perhaps you can join their campsite as a base.

-The name change is an invitation to welcome our whole church community to come to camp.
+Our whole church community is welcome to come to camp.
 Enjoy the fellowship, the freedom, the sports, the river, the food, the studies, the games, the singing – but most of all the community of believers.

 If you do have a family – come!